An expat guide to healthcare and health insurance in Spain

 • Your choice of GP is limited to the area where you live, and you can only see SNS GPs.
 In order to see a specialist, you must first be referred by your GP.

-Local Spanish medical insurance
+Local Spanish health insurance

 A private medical insurance offers you a more complete medical cover than solely relying on the SNS.